dshcheung/wdi7/advance_mvc_framework.md

 <a name="linkingAll"></a>
 ##Linking It All Together
-Lets try to get data in controller show it in view.
+Lets try to get data in controller and show it in view.

 ###Step 1
 Everything starts with the route, we will now create an index page for posts.